Licensed Practical Nursing

 The Licensed Practical Nurse provides nursing interventions within the framework of their educational background under the direction of a licensed practitioner or a registered nurse.
 They practice in environments such as hospitals, long-term care facilities, home health and medical offices.
 Job openings are available throughout the country and in a wide variety of health care agencies.
 Salary levels will vary with the geographical area and the type of position.
-A LPN-C may perform limited intravenous therapy interventions under the direction of a registered nurse or licensed practitioner.

 Progression in Program